compare neurofeedback equipment - WHAT IS THE BEST NEUROFEEDBACK SYSTEM?

 Instead of targeting specific symptoms, NeurOptimal focuses on optimizing overall brain function.
 This approach naturally ameliorates most complaints, whatever their source.

 When you are training, no electricity, vibration or external signal is going into the brain.
 In addition, brain training with NeurOptimal® does not target specific areas of the brain nor does it push the brain in any direction by giving it goals to achieve, decided by an “expert”.
-In this way, this advanced neurofeedback system is globally effective while remarkably free of unwanted side effects.

 IS NEUROFEEDBACK SAFE?